Quuton/Markdown-Notes/Cisco/CCNA SRWE.md

 But do note `ip helper-address` **doesn't only foward DHCP requests**, see [Cisco Relay Service](#cisco-relay-service).

+### DHCPv6 SLAAC vs Statefull
+In a SLAAC (Stateless Address Autoconfiguration) DHCP mode, as the name suggests the DHCP server **does not keep track of leased IPv6-addresses**

+It only tells computers how to auto-generate their own IPv6 Address.
+See [TODO](#)

+In a statefull DHCP server, it keeps track of which IP addresses have been leased already.

+> IPv4 Does not have SLAAC, DHCPv4 Server **have** to remember which addresses were leased
 ## First Hop Redundancy Protocol //TODO

 ## Network Security//TODO